Agathe48/robot_mission_3/README.md

 ##### The deliberate method

-This method's behavior is still quite similar to the tow other agents' deliberate methods.
+This method's behavior is still quite similar to the two other agents' deliberate methods.
 However, the red agents won't transform wastes, they will only pick up one waste and then put it in the waste disposal zone.
-To do so, it will go right after picking up a waste and then move up or down to join the waste disposal zone whose position is stored in the agent's knowledge.
+To do so, it will go right after picking up a waste and then move up or down to join the waste disposal zone whose position is stored in the red agent's knowledge.

 ### Our Model